SeamlessDistribution/SeamlessDistribution.github.io/merchant/webshop/index.md

 the status of the payment after the payment view returns, but only once to find out the final status of the invoice.

-Follow these steps to integrate your webshop with SEQR:

-1. Integrate the payment view
-2. Present the receipt
-3. Verify your integration
-4. Go live!
+The methods required in a basic integration are:
+*sendInvoice
+*getPaymentStatus
+*markTransactionPeriod

+For an extended integration, also these methods can be used:
+*updateInvoice
+*cancelInvoice
+*commitReservation
+*submitPaymentReceipt
+*executeReport

+Refer to section [API](/merchant/reference/api.html) for detailed description.

-## Integrate the payment view
+### Integrate the payment view
 There are two payment views that you can choose from:

 #### Standard Payment View